UVADS/orientation-technical/workshop-gnu-linux/README.md

     * `less ~/.bash_profile`
 4. Edit `.bash_profile` and `PS1` environment variable
     * **use** a terminal text editor - choose one [vi,nano,emacs,etc.]
+5. Repeat this exercise but on Rivanna side by side with your local machine
+    * hint `ssh rivanna.hpc.virginia.edu`
 5. Exercise -- Send me an SMS or email from the command line
     * my email: lpa2a@virginia.edu
     * my sms: [[phone number]]@msg.fi.google.com